vmware-archive/nsxraml/md-version/nsxvapi.md

 Release | Modification
 --------|-------------
+6.2.3 | Method updated. **vnic** parameter is now optional.
+The **originalAddress** for DNAT rules is no longer required to be one of the IPs on the NSX Edge vNics.
 6.3.0 | Method updated. **dnatMatchSourceAddress**, **snatMatchDestinationAddress**, **dnatMatchSourcePort**, **snatMatchDestinationPort** parameters added. <br>**protocol**, **originalPort**, and **translatedPort** now supported in SNAT rules.

 * **get** *(secured)*: Retrieve SNAT and DNAT rules for the specified NSX Edge.